 As she grew older, her health was precarious.
 I did everything possible to keep my Peanut with me just one more day, and I’m convinced that I did.
 I dodged lumps and bumps that weren’t always benign, seizures of the worst kind, and whatever medical emergency there was, I conquered them all, but I couldn’t win the battle against a failing heart.
 She died in my arms of congestive heart failure the day before Thanksgiving 2002.
 She was 12 years young.

 My father’s words comforted me in that I was chosen to be with her—a gift.
 She was always being photographed, and after one release of the shutter, she would walk off of the set dragging props with her.
 She appears on the cover of a photo-documentary on animal-assisted therapy that I published in 2000.
 She was truly a testament of the therapeutic value a dog can give.
 Her exuberence for life amazed me, and now I’m blessed with the spirit of her memory.
 She wore a knitted cap like no one else.
 This site is dedicated to her.

 “We are excited to bring you the next generation of chocolatepeanut.com.
 Offering the best in creature comfort—we create original apparel for your dog.
 We are working on fun items for people too.
 Bundle up and enjoy!”

-Join in on our Facebook page and share photos of your dog wearing our goods on Facebook and at Instagram using hashtag “thechocolatepeanut” so that we can see them.
+Post pics of your dog wearing our goods on Facebook and at Instagram using hashtag “thechocolatepeanut” so that we can see them.
 We would love to see your pooch modeling our goods!
 Our models here on the site are Betty and her brother Miles—both French bulldogs—and little Aggie the Pug.